Inbound Marketing VS SEO: Which is more Effective?

 You have the best service or product in the world.
 The trouble is, nobody knows about it.
-How do you make more people know about your product today then they did yesterday?
+How do you make more people know about your product today than they did yesterday?
 That's where marketing comes in.

-Marketing is a broad term nowadays and it's easy to get confused by all the strategies and/or technologies you “should” or "can" be using to help your company grow.
+Marketing is a broad term nowadays and it's easy to get confused by all the strategies and/or technologies you “should” or "can" be used to help your company grow.
 Many factors contribute to the success and growth of a business, but without marketing and sales (smarketing), a business has little chance of growth, exposure or success.

 Companies continue to spend money on marketing because it matters to their bottom line.
-However, the amount each company spends differs according to a number of factors including: growth goals, revenue and industry.
+However, the amount each company spends differs according to a number of factors including growth goals, revenue and industry.

 To consider marketing costs, first answer these questions.

-If we look at the data for big brand companies such as Apple, Microsoft, Salesforce, Cisco and Intel, data suggest they spend between 15% and 50%.
+If we look at the data for big brand companies such as Apple, Microsoft, Salesforce, Cisco, and Intel, data suggest they spend between 15% and 50%.
 That's a wide gap and a high number especially for companies that are very well established in the marketplace and rake in huge revenues.

 New companies do not have that kind of money, nor are they established enough for anyone to know who they are.
 Traditionally it is suggested that companies that are in this situation (one to five years old) should spend about 12 to 20% of gross or projected revenue on marketing.